ENDGAME:

 I can be pleasing to Your eye.

-I beg You, block my errant paths
+I beg You, block my errant wanderings now

-at every turn and force Yourself upon me.
+at every turn, and force Yourself upon me!

 Please make my world-blinded eyes see You,